-Safety is the top priority while selling Girl Scout Cookies and other products.
-Volunteers, families, and girls should be familiar with and practice the safety guidelines outlined in local program resources as well as those available in the troop leader resources section of girlscoutcookies.org and in Safety Activity Checkpoints.
+Safety is the top priority while participating in the Girl Scout Cookie Program and other product programs.
+Volunteers, families, and Girl Scouts should be familiar with and practice the safety guidelines outlined in local program resources as well as those available in the troop leader resources section of girlscout.org and Safety Activity Checkpoints.